 These small, creamy white ulcers have a red border and always appear inside the mouth.
 Canker sores can be painful, but they are not contagious.
 They usually heal in one-to-two weeks.
 Prescription drugs and over-the-counter topical treatments can help reduce the pain.

 Also known as fever blisters, cold sores are fluid-filled blisters that form on the lips or around the mouth.
-Cold sores are usually caused by the herpes simplex virus, and are both contagious and painful.
-Fever, sunburn, trauma, hormonal changes or emotional upset can trigger their appearance.
-While there is currently no cure, cold sores can be treated with prescription ointments to help alleviate the pain.
-It is also important to wash your hands frequently and avoid sharing personal products to help prevent the spread of the infection to other people.
+Cold sores are usually caused by the herpes simplex virus and are both contagious and painful.
+Fever, sunburn, trauma, hormonal changes, or emotional upset can trigger their appearance.
+While there is currently no cure, prescription ointments can treat cold sores and help alleviate the pain.
+It is also essential to wash your hands frequently and avoid sharing personal products to help prevent the spread of the infection to other people.

 Also known as oral thrush, this mouth sore is caused by a fungal infection.
 Painful red and cream-colored patches form on moist areas of the mouth.
 Candidiasis can cause difficulties with swallowing and taste.
 It is most commonly seen by denture wearers or people who have problems with their immune systems.
 Sometimes it occurs as a result of an unrelated antibiotic treatment, which can decrease normal bacterial development in the mouth.
 Saliva substitutes and antifungal creams are used to treat candidiasis.